Alejo-digilytics/labelling_tool/README.md

                 test = labeler(bank_name="barclays")
                 test.tag_all()
   4. Pick the tagged txt files from the folder Data and repeat the process from 1

+### REMARKS
-It can be use as a sigle script to run if one adds the jsons as dictionaries in the fil labeller.py.
+1. It can be use as a single script to run if one adds the jsons as dictionaries in the fil labelling.py.

+2. The pdf use in the code from main.py is not in the repository since it's a real bank statement and therefore private.